DeniGroz/passwords/README.md

 output will be:
  <path-to-rockyou.txt.6.1.1>.strength

-Make sure  <path-to-rockyou.txt.6.1.1>.strength, rockyou.txt.6.4.a.pcfg1, pcfgc, pwdstats, crack-file are in the same folder then run:
+Make sure  <path-to-rockyou.txt.6.1.1>.strength, rockyou.txt.6.4.a.pcfg1, pcfgc, pwdstats, crack-file are present in the /password_cs165 then run:
 ```
 ./pcfgc 1 rockyou.txt.6.1.a.strength  rockyou.txt.6.4.a.pcfg1 > crack-file
 ./pwdstats < crack-file